archanaraj-m/Ansible/notes/interview.md

 * Check Mode: Check mode shows you how everything would run without the simulation.
 Therefore, you can easily see if the project behaves the way we expected it to.
 The limitation is that check mode does not run the scripts and commands used in the roles and playbooks.
 To get around this, we have to disable check mode for specific tasks by running the command given below:
 ``Command: check_mode: no``
 * Manual Run: The play is simply run to verify whether the system is in its desired state.
 This testing choice is the easiest method, but it carries an increased risk because it results in a test environment that may not be similar to the production environment.
+42. Handlers: running operations on change
+* Sometimes you want a task to run only when a change is made on a machine.
+For example, you may want to restart a service if a task updates the configuration of that service, but not if the configuration is unchanged.
+Ansible uses handlers to address this use case.
+Handlers are tasks that only run when notified.
+Handler example:
+Notifying handlers
+Naming handlers
+Controlling when handlers run
+Using variables with handlers
+Handlers in roles
+Includes and imports in handlers
+Meta tasks as handlers
+Limitations
+43. why we use ansible facts :
+* we are used ansible facts for the particuler task or application in particuler distribution
+44. Difference between become and become_user in Ansible?
+* understanding difference between become and become_user.
+As I understand it become_user is something similar to su <username>, and become means something like sudo su or "perform all commands as a sudo user".
+But sometimes these two directives are mixed.